 Brisbane transmits a notification message (ABI) to Auckland forty five minutes prior to the time that QFA108 is expected to cross the FIR boundary (1209).
 The destination of the flight is Christchurch.

-The abbreviated coordination message (EST) is transmitted by Brisbane thirty minutes prior to the boundary estimated (which is now 1213).
+The abbreviated coordination message (EST) is transmitted by Brisbane thirty minutes prior to the boundary estimate (which is now 1213).
 Auckland accepts the proposed coordination conditions by responding with an ACP.
+Auckland accepts ATC responsibility by responding with an AOC.

 Brisbane transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.

-The timing of the transmission of these messages is defined in bilateral agreements between the two units.
+The timing of the transmission of these messages is defined in bilateral agreements between the two ATS units.

 Example Standard coordination